HuangLab-SYSU/block-emulator/README.md

 ## Taotao Li

 Taotao Li is a postdoctoral researcher at the School of Software Engineering, Sun Yat-sen University, received his Ph.D. in cyberspace security from the Institute of Information Engineering, Chinese Academy of Sciences in 2022.
 The main research interests include blockchain theory and technology application, and the application of cryptography, including sidechain technology, cross-chain protocol, lightweight blockchain, and the application of cryptographic tools in blockchain.
-He has participated in a number of national/provincial key R&D projects, and published many papers in international academic conferences and journals.
 He participated in the development of BlockEmulator.

 ## Xiaofei Luo